kai9987kai/Maya-Scripts/README.md

-Some maya scripts for useful some novel
+Some Maya scripts for useful stuff or  some novel stuff